*This post may contain affiliate links, please see my disclosure

 $1,200 Stimulus Checks Per Person

-This bill is following a similar pattern to the original CARES Act that sent out the first round of stimulus checks.
+The HEROES Act is following a similar pattern to the original CARES Act that sent out the first round of stimulus checks.

 The current proposal gives specific amounts per qualifying taxpayer.
 Here’s a quick summary: